 A beach that will impress you because of its great length and the gorgeous landscape that is surrounded by hills overgrown with olive and pine trees, and boasts crystal clear waters.
 It is located 16 kilometers from Corfu Town to the West.

-The beach of Glyfada is another Greek beach that has been awarded a blue flag.
+The beach of Glyfada is another one of the best beaches in Greece that has been awarded a blue flag.
 It is a fully organized beach, with sunbeds, umbrellas, and water sports.
 It is a pole of attraction for many tourists and especially young people as there are cafes and bars that keep them entertained day and night.

 Golden Beach, Paros